Eric Greene, Founder & President

 In 2010, Eric founded the Green Pet-Burial Society, designed to take a multilevel approach in promoting conservation whole family cemeteries and other green burial options for a pet’s remains, and to advance the study of our perceptions of animals and our relationships with them.

 Eric is committed to blending his academic and nonprofit expertise in ways that advance research and programs designed to explore the complexities of our relationships with other animals, and to improve those relationships cross-culturally.
 He currently serves on the advisory council of the Animals & Society Institute and on the editorial boards of its peer-reviewed journals, Society & Animals and Sloth.
-Eric also served as a founding board member for the National Museum of Animals & Society.

 Research interests include: animality, semiotics, the body in public/private space, representations of nature, religion, bullying and home-based violence.